Skip to main content

 Appendix IV.
 Non-cooperative jurisdictions

-1. With regard to fiscal transparency:
+1. On fiscal transparency:

 The regulations of each tax may establish specialities in the application of these rules.

-Order HFP/115/2023, of 9 February, approves a new list of countries and territories that are considered non-cooperative jurisdictions.
+Order HFP/115/2023, of February 9, approves a new list of countries and territories that are considered non-cooperative jurisdictions.

-Antigua list of countries and territories that are considered non-cooperative jurisdictions in Royal Decree 1080/1991 with the modifications derived from the provisions of Royal Decree 116/2003:
+Old list of countries and territories that are considered non-cooperative jurisdictions in Royal Decree 1080/1991 with the modifications derived from the provisions of Royal Decree 116/2003:

 1. Principality of Andorra(9)